Welcome and Acknowledgement of Country

 • Be confident: Speak with purpose and breathe.

-Things not to not do when giving an acknowledgement of country:
+Things to not do when giving an acknowledgement of country:

 • Rush: an Acknowledgement of Country is not housekeeping - treat it with the respect it deserves.